brunscii/astro-blog-site/src/content/blog/lifestyle/media_server.md

 Warning -- This is still a work in progress

 ## Intro

-Having seen the power of jellyfin a few years back I decided to run it on my fileserver.
-It worked pretty well when I tried it on windows and it did a fair job of figuring out what my media was.
-The problem?
-My file server runs linux and while I have heard of people having good luck running Jellyfin on linux, I have not.
-I only have bout 7 TB in my desktop and, while that sounds like a enough to serve some media, most of my space is taken up by steam games and repos.
-This is why it is crucial to run it on my server.
+With the rise and fall of streaming services and the withdrawel of several shows and movies that once justified their existence, it becomes increasingly hard to justify the cost.
+I found myself several times over watching something on a streaming service instead of just standing up and finding the DVD or BLURAY that I own.
+But when the benefits of convienience is taken away what are we left with?
+A costly bill of services unused, sometimes for months on end.

+I used to run XBMC and later KODI on my media PC and I even had it connected to my file server at one time.
+Over the years however, I have fellen prey to the smart-tv/streaming service trap.
+Netflix, Hulu, HBO max, Amazon, and Disney+ were all active on my TV.
+Having seen that I only watch a few services, and mostly for shows and movies I already own, I decided it was time to downsize.
+My roommate got the ad-tier of Netflix after I cancelled for their korean dramas and as it turned out we both had Hulu as they had a Disney+ subscription.
+I cancelled the HBO/Hulu subscription as I only really used it for The Last of Us and old movies.
+Also Hulu originals went down hill after they were acquired by the big D. Using my many shelves and boxes of Vinyls's, CD's, DVDs, Blu-rays, and even old VHSs it was time to use the backup's I had once made and work on the new material I gained during the lazy times of the golden age of streaming.
+For legal reasons I won't advocate for piracy eventhough many streamers, including LTT, may say they use it to aqcuire their "digital backups" of the media they own.
+I don't want to debate that and will just say this is for your media files.
+I will also not go into detail on how to rip or backup media here as this is more about the streaming of personal files and not of their aqcuisition.
+I have spent many a black friday buying whole series of TV shows and collecting movies on sale.

+## File server

-Like many nerds, I have a file server for my backups and to store copies of my movies and tv shows.
+Like many nerds, I have a file server for my backups and to store copies of my pictures, movies, and tv shows.
 I even keep copies of my ebooks and games so I hopefully don't lose anything.
 Shoot, I even have copies of my old college work from my CS classes.

 The server is an old 8 core processor that can keep up with a few VMs and a server version of Fedora.
 The GPU in the server is a 980ti Hybrid.
-A water cooled beast of a graphics card for the time.
-Unfortunately it's 5 generations too old to be useful.
-It sucks at x265 and x264 transcoding, it doesn't support AV1 or HEVC transcode, and suffers from a bad case of NVIDIA drivers being garbage on linux.
+A water cooled beast of a graphics card when it was new.
+Now unfortunately it's 5 generations too old to be useful.
+It sucks at x265 and x264 transcoding, it doesn't support AV1 or HEVC transcode, and it suffers from a bad case of NVIDIA drivers being garbage on linux.
 Thanks Jensen Huang. <br>
 Even the most basic of Intel CPUs can do these things nowadays but, who has money for upgrades in times like these?
+The first upgrade I need is more large drives to fill out some zpools.
+A topic for another time...

+I can easily install a media server in either docker or directly on the system since I am t he only one using it.
+The question is which one?

+I know I want the following things:
+- UPnP support - so my smart TV picks it up with no fuss
+- A web interface - so I can watch from other computers
+- Basic transcoding abilities - not all formats play on all devices
+- For it to recognize basic metadata - even if I have to add it in a separate file

+With the rise of people complaining about plex and the point being to freely watch my own content, I also what it to be free and open source if possible.

+## Jellyfin?

+Having seen the power of jellyfin a few years back I decided to run it on my fileserver.
+It worked pretty well when I tried it on windows and it did a fair job of figuring out what my media was.
+The problem?
+My file server runs linux and, while I have heard of people having good luck running Jellyfin on linux, I have not.
+I only have bout 7 TB in my desktop and, while that sounds like a enough to serve some media, most of my space is taken up by steam games and projects.
+This is why it is crucial to run it on my server.

 ## Jellyfin is great, until it isn't